-Debarati Ghosh and Anannya Mitra.

 Conclusion

-teaching of the canon which had once composed one of the “masks of conquest” and can now be used to tear apart and expose the entire system of hegemonic machinery working in society.
+The tension within the domain of English studies creates dismantled scholars, though few in number, who engage with the cannon as a problematic.
+With brevity, Satish Poduval lays bare the changing face ofteaching of the canon which had once composed one of the “masks of conquest” and can now be used to tear apart and expose the entire system of hegemonic machinery working in society.
 The need of the hour is the salvation of English studies from all political influences and the empowerment of the student to independently use her discretion in the understanding of the text.
 Instead of presumably reflecting life, the canon in actuality alienates the Indian student as it fails to reach out to them and bear relevance.
 Poduval says that a critique of the entire manipulating institution of western education is not only confined to English literature but percolates to every discipline which has its roots in the era of European Enlightenment.
 In “Rethinking English: An Introduction”, Svati Joshi suggests that while we try to reorganize the discipline, care must be taken not to replace the revered canon with another similar structure which would garner similar reactions from the readers.
 Instead, we must learn to situate the Indian and English literary texts in accordance with their converging histories.
 It is apparent that English is structured as a subject to be studied as an independent discipline, unlike other streams for which the skill of English must be acquired, thereby raising a need for “radical revamping” of the domain of education.

 The critiques of the English canon in India have carved a niche for arguments, discussions and debates which go against the grain of assumptions.
 The shifting terrain of criticism coincides with the questioning of the new forms of internal Orientalism, social and cultural hierarchies.
 The dissent against the canon has had parallel manifestations in the areas of film studies, cultural studies and dalit studies, to name a few.
 The stake of a reader has urged and enabled her to intellectually engage with the pursued subject and not just uncritically accept the canon.
 The medium of literature, with a changed perspective, has immense scope of both including and representing the concerns of the marginalized groups.
 The amalgamation of the English studies into the domain of cultural studies holds the possibility of true emancipation of the downtrodden.
 The angelical texts are insignificant to the ostracized widow or the unrepresented dalit.
 But the medium of poetry and prose, when politicized to represent their voices, hold the key to a social transformation.